-- 5. When a faculty recommendation or a decision not to renew an appointment has rst been reached, the faculty member involved shall be informed of that recommendation or decision in writing by the body or individual making the initial recommendation or decision; the faculty member shall be advised upon request of the reasons that contributed to that decision.
-The faculty member may request reconsideration by the recommending or deciding body. - 6.
-If the faculty member so requests, the reasons given in explanation of the non-renewal shall be con rmed in writing. - 7.
-Should the faculty member allege that the decision against renewal was based on unfairness, the committee that reviews the faculty members allegation shall determine whether the decision was fair in terms of the relevant standards of the institution.
+7. Should the faculty member allege that the decision against renewal was based on inadequate consideration, the committee that reviews the faculty member's allegation shall determine whether the decision was fair in terms of the relevant standards of the institution.
 The review committee shall not substitute its judgment on the merits for that of the faculty body.
-If the review committee determines that adequate consideration was not given, it shall request reconsideration by the faculty body, indicating the respects in which it believes the consideration may have been inadequate.
-It shall provide copies of its ndings to the faculty member, the faculty body, and the chief executive of cer or other appropriate administrative of cer.
+If the review committee determines that adequate consideration was not given, it shall request reconsideration by the faculty body, indicating the ways in which it believes the consideration may have been inadequate.
+It shall provide copies of its findings to the faculty member, the faculty body, and the chief executive officer or other appropriate administrative officer.